AnalystTom/Historical-Agents/README.md

 ### 2. Access the Frontend

+run npm install from root command
+Then -force with the typescript command that it shows

 Run 'npm run dev' using bash from the nextjs-app folder

 ### 3. Proceed with the app